barais/SEISummerSchool/3.ThingML_Basics/README.md

 * Should be compilable and executable on at least 2 platforms
 * Should use some platform specific features

-Submit your program by forking the [training repository](https://github.com/HEADS-project/training), adding to example in a sub-folder in the Contribs directory and making pull request.
-If you have no idea how to do this, send your example to Brice Morin (brice.morin@sintef.no).
+Submit your program by forking the [training repository](https://github.com/SEISummer15/training), adding to example in a sub-folder in the Contribs directory and making pull request.
+If you have no idea how to do this, send your example to me (barais@irisa.fr).
 The best examples will be added as additional examples in this tutorial.
 Think about what examples you would have liked to get!

 ## Reporting issues, getting support, etc